dimascad/dimascad/README.md

 ## Profile

-I am a Materials Science Engineer with a strong background in research and a passion for machine learning.
-My journey in materials science has been enriched by my role as a research technician, where I have gained valuable insights and experience in various aspects of the field.
+I am a Materials Science & Engineering student and Engineering Technician with expertise in fracture mechanics, corrosion engineering, and electrochemistry.
+My current work at DNV Energy Systems integrates mechanical testing, electrochemistry, and computational analysis to solve industry-relevant challenges.

+Driven by a passion for materials informatics and computational tools, I am actively building skills in Python, MATLAB, TensorFlow, COMSOL, and Wolfram to accelerate scientific discovery and engineering innovation.

 ### Tech Stack
 - **Programming Languages:** Python, MATLAB, C++, Rust